Capital allowances for tools and equipment: what tradespeople can claim

 Start for free — no card neededHow to claim capital allowances

-Capital allowances are claimed on your self-assessment tax return, in the self-employment section.
-Your accountant will usually calculate these if you use one.
-If you file yourself, HMRC's capital allowances guidance on GOV.UK explains the mechanics.
+Capital allowances are claimed on your self-assessment tax return, within the self-employment section.
+If you have an accountant, they will typically handle these calculations.
+If you file yourself, the capital allowances guidance on GOV.UK provides detailed instructions.

-Keep records of every capital purchase, including the date, cost, and description.
-You will need these for as long as you own the asset plus five years after you dispose of it.
+Keep records of all capital purchases, including the date, cost, and description.
+Retain these for as long as you own the asset, plus five years after disposal.

 What about the cash basis?

 Many sole traders use the cash basis for calculating their self-assessment profits.
-Under the cash basis, you can usually deduct capital expenditure in full in the year you pay for it — even for items like vans and tools — without going through the capital allowances process.
-The exception is cars, which still use capital allowances under the cash basis.
+Under this method, you can usually deduct capital expenditure in full in the year paid — even for items like vans and tools — without needing capital allowances.
+The exception is cars, which still require capital allowances under the cash basis.

-If you are unsure which basis you are using, check with your accountant or look at your previous self-assessment return.
+If unsure about your accounting method, check with your accountant or review your previous self-assessment return.

 Useful tools

-Our self-assessment tax calculator can help you estimate your tax bill after deducting capital allowances and allowable expenses.
-For a full breakdown of day-to-day expenses you can claim, see our guide to allowable expenses for self-employed tradespeople.
+Our self-assessment tax calculator can help estimate your tax bill after deducting capital allowances and allowable expenses.
+For a detailed look at day-to-day expenses you can claim, see our guide to allowable expenses for self-employed tradespeople.

 Summary

-For most tradespeople, the £1 million Annual Investment Allowance means you can deduct 100% of what you spend on tools, vans, and equipment in the year you buy them.
-From April 2026, the main rate writing-down allowance drops from 18% to 14%, which affects assets you cannot put through AIA.
-Cars are treated differently and cannot use AIA.
-Keep records of every capital purchase and claim them through your self-assessment return — it is money you are entitled to.
+For most tradespeople, the £1 million Annual Investment Allowance means you can deduct the full cost of tools, vans, and equipment in the year of purchase.
+From April 2026, the main rate writing-down allowance reduces from 18% to 14%, affecting assets not covered by AIA.
+Cars have different rules and cannot use AIA.
+Keep detailed records of every capital purchase and claim them through your self-assessment return — it is your entitlement.

 Ready to get started?